M3DV/FracNet/README.md

 In the [predict.py](predict.py), we adopt a post-processing procedure of [removing low-probability regions](predict.py#L18), [spine regions](predict.py#L24), and [small objects](predict.py#L48).
 This procedure leads to fewer false negatives.
 You may also skip the post-processing by setting `--postprocess False` in the command line argument and check the raw output.

-***Note***: This project aims at a prototype for RibFrac Challenge; However, as the challenge data provider, we would like to avoid unintended data leakage.
-Therefore, we did not provide full details for the models, including those in both training and inference stages.
-Nevertheless, it is guaranteed that the performance in the EBioMedicine paper could be reproduced with this one-stage FracNet using 3D UNet as backbone.
+***Note 1***: This project aims at a prototype for RibFrac Challenge; However, as the challenge data provider, we would like to avoid unintended data leakage.
+Therefore, we did **NOT** provide all details for the models, including those in both training and inference stages.
+Nevertheless, it is guaranteed that the performance in the EBioMedicine'20 paper could be reproduced with this one-stage FracNet using 3D UNet as backbone, but also note that 1) it is trained with challenge data and extra in-house data, 2) there is heavy pre-processing and post-processing (including *rib segmentation*).
 See more discussion in this [issue](https://github.com/M3DV/FracNet/issues/7).

+***Note 2***: Our paper on rib segmentation and centerline extraction has been recently accepted by MICCAI'21.
+Code and dataset will be available soon, please stay tuned!

 ### Evaluation
 To evaluate your prediction, run the following in command line: